FuadPoroshtica/T-401-ICYB-CySec-Knowledge-Base/Terminology/Networks/LAN.md

 ---
 aliases: [Local Area Network, LANs] date created: Tuesday, 2.
 December 2025, 19:12 date modified: Tuesday, 2.
-December 2025, 19:12
+December 2025, 20:12
 ---

 # LAN

-LAN (Local Area Network) is a network that connects computers within a limited area, like a home, school, or office building.
+**LAN (Local Area Network)** is a network that connects computers within a limited area, like a home, school, or office building.
 There are all kinds of technologies to connect things together, like Ethernet, Wi-Fi, Bluetooth, etc.

 More details about a Local Area Network (LAN) in a home: